-Relevant amended PFRS which have not been applied in preparing the consolidated financial statements as at March 31, 2020 are summarized below:
+Relevant amended PFRS which have not been applied in preparing the consolidated financial statements as at June 30, 2020 are summarized below:

-- Amendments to PFRS 10, Consolidated Financial Statements and PAS 28, Investments in Associates and Joint Ventures Sale or Contribution of Assets Between an Investor and its Associate or Joint Venture - The amendments address a current conflict between the two standards and clarify that a gain or loss should be recognized fully when the transaction involves a business, and partially if it involves assets that do not constitute a business.
-The effective date of the amendments, initially set for annual periods beginning on or after January 1, 2016, was deferred indefinitely in December 2015 but earlier application is still permitted. - SEC Memorandum Circular No. 14 Series of 2018, Philippine Interpretations Committee (PIC) Q&A No. 2018-12 Implementation Issues Affecting the Real Estate Industry - The circular provides relief to the real estate industry by deferring the application of the provisions of the PIC Q&A No. 2018-12 with respect to the accounting for significant financing component, uninstalled materials and the exclusion of land in the calculation of percentage of completion (POC), for a period of three (3) years.
+- Amendments to PFRS 10, Consolidated Financial Statements and PAS 28, Investments in Associates and Joint Ventures Sale or Contribution of Assets Between an Investor and its Associate or Joint Venture The amendments address a current conflict between the two standards and clarify that a gain or loss should be recognized fully when the transaction involves a business, and partially if it involves assets that do not constitute a business.
+The effective date of the amendments, initially set for annual periods beginning on or after January 1, 2016, was deferred indefinitely in December 2015 but earlier application is still permitted. - SEC Memorandum Circular No. 14 Series of 2018, Philippine Interpretations Committee (PIC) Q&A No. 2018-12 Implementation Issues Affecting the Real Estate Industry The circular provides relief to the real estate industry by deferring the application of the provisions of the PIC Q&A No. 2018-12 with respect to the accounting for significant financing component, uninstalled materials and the exclusion of land in the calculation of percentage of completion (POC), for a period of three (3) years.
 This deferral will only be applicable for real estate transactions.
 Effective January 1, 2021, real estate companies will adopt PIC Q&A No. 2018-12 and any subsequent amendments thereof retrospectively or as the SEC will later prescribe. - SEC Memorandum Circular No. 3, Series of 2018, PIC Q&A No. 2018-14: PFRS 15 Accounting for Cancellation of Real Estate Sales Upon sales cancellation, the repossessed inventory would be recorded at fair value plus cost to repossess (or fair value less cost to repossess if this would have been opted).
-Effective January 1, 2021, real estate companies will adopt PIC Q&A No. 2018-14 and any subsequent amendments thereof retrospectively or as the SEC will later prescribe.
+Effective January 1, 2021, real estate companies will adopt PIC Q&A No. 2018-14 and any subsequent amendments thereof retrospectively or as the SEC will later prescribe. - SEC Memorandum Circular No. 4, Series of 2020, Deferment of the Implementation of IFRS Interpretations Committee (IFRIC) Agenda Decision on Over Time Transfer of Constructed Goods (PAS 23 Borrowing Cost) for Real Estate Industry The circular provides relief to the real estate industry by deferring the application of the IFRIC interpretations until December 31, 2020.
+Effective January 1, 2021, real estate companies will adopt the IFRIC Interpretations and any subsequent amendments thereto retrospectively or as SEC will later prescribe.